StackVista/stackstate-docs/configure/topology/topology_sources.md

 {% hint style="info" %}
  **snapshot mode**

-Expiry of elements is not necessary when the topology data is sent in snapshot mode.
+When topology data is sent in snapshot mode it is not necessary to expire elements.
 Each snapshot represents a complete landscape instance and elements missing from the snapshot will be automatically deleted.

 See the [Topology JSON format description](/configure/topology/topology_synchronization.md#topology-json-format).
 {% endhint %}